11nithin/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Purpose of the Analysis
+AutosRUs' new MechaCar is "suffering from production troubles" and the company is hoping that an analytical review may help provide some insight.

 Two datasets are provided for Mechacars prototype vehicles
  - MechaCar_mpg.csv - Test results for 50 prototype MechaCars with multiple metrics.
  - Suspension_Coil.csv -  The weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.